DoD-Platform-One/bigbang/README.md

 While simple to use, Big Bang also allows full flexibility in configuring individual packages, using encrypted secrets, and deploying to multiple environments with the same configuration base.

 See the [readme](./examples/complete/README.md) for more information.

+### Developers

+Developers can use the [Developer Setup](./examples/development/README.md) to faciliate a local setup for developing improvements to Big Bang.